-Sorghum bicolor (L.) Moench plants were grown in lysimeters; that is, polyvinyl chloride (PVC) tubes of 25 cm diameter and 2.0 m length, filled with a sandy-clay loam Alfisol.
-The tubes were set in 2.0 m deep trenches (see below) so that the top of the cylinder was at the ground level, which avoided the sun beaming on the lysimeters.
+Plants were grown in lysimeters, i.e. PVC tubes of 25 cm diameter and 2.0 m length, filled with a sandy-clay loam Alfisol.
+The tubes were set in 2.0 m deep trenches (see below) so that the top of the cylinder was at the ground level, which avoided sun beaming on the lysimeters.
 The trenches were set outdoors under natural conditions.
-Sowing was done on 20 October 2008, at the beginning of the sorghum season after the rains.
-During the experimental period, the maximum and minimum temperature ranges were 23.6-34.0°C and 9.5-23.6°C, the minimum and maximum humidity ranges were 10-87% and 72-98%, and the vapour pressure deficit ranges were 0.4-4.9 kPa, with a mean of 2.5 kPa.
-The PVC end-plate was placed on top of four screws 3 cm from the bottom of the cylinders to prevent the soil from seeping through.
+Sowing was done on 20th October 2008, at the beginning of the post-rainy sorghum season.
+During the experimental period, the maximum and minimum temperature ranges were 23.6-34.0°C and 9.5-23.6°C, the minimum and maximum % humidity ranges were 10-87% and 72-98%., and the vapor pressure deficit ranges were 0.4-4.9 kPa, with a mean of 2.5 kPa.
+PVC end-plate was placed on top of four screws 3 cm from the bottom of the cylinders to prevent the soil from seeping through.
 The end-plate did not fit the cylinder tightly, allowing water drainage.
-The Alfisol used to fill the tubes was collected on the International Crops Research Institute for the Semi Arid Tropics (ICRISAT) (17°30'N; 78°16'E; altitude 549 m) farm and was sieved to a particle size less than 1 cm.
-This enabled the bulk density of the soil profile to be regulated at $\sim 1.35 \,\mathrm{g\,cm^{-3}}$ , a standard value for an Alfisol.
+The Alfisol used to fill the tubes was collected on the ICRISAT farm and was sieved to a particle size less than 1 cm.
+This enabled the bulk density of the soil profile to be regulated at approximately 1.35, the standard value for an Alfisol.
 The cylinders were filled with soil in three increments of 40 kg of dry soil.
-After the addition of each 40-kg increment, the soil level in several cylinders was checked to ensure they were similar, and all tubes were watered.
-A previous assessment of the water needed to fill the profile before drainage determined that the soil water holding capacity of the Alfisol was ~20%.
-Therefore, 8 L of water were added to each 40-kg increment.
-After adding and watering 40 kg of soil three times, an additional 15 kg of dry soil was added to each cylinder and watered with 3 L. At that stage, the cylinders were almost filled at the desired level (i.e. ~5 cm from the top).
-Finally, all cylinders were topped up with dry soil to ensure they were filled to the same level.
-This top-up varied between 500 g and ~1 kg (i.e. less than 1% variation across cylinders).
-All the cylinders had a bulk density close to 1.35 g cm-3.
-A few more litres of water were added to the cylinders, resulting in drainage at the bottom.
+After addition of each 40 kg increment, the soil level in several cylinders was checked to ensure they were similar, and all tubes were watered.
+A previous assessment of the water needed to fill the profile before drainage determined that the soil water holding capacity of the Alfisol was approximately 20%.
+Therefore, 8 L of water were added to each 40 kg increment.
+After adding and watering 40 kg of soil three times, an additional 15 kg of dry soil was added to each cylinder and watered with 3 L. At that stage, the cylinders were almost filled at the desired level, i.e. approximately 5 cm from the top.
+Finally, all cylinders were toppedup with dry soil to ensure they were filled to the same level.
+This top-up varied between

+500 g and about 1 kg, i.e. less than 1% variation across cylinders for which all the cylinders had a bulk density close to 1.35.
+A few more liters of water were added to the cylinders resulting in drainage at the bottom.
 Weighing of the cylinders indicated that all saturated and freely drained cylinders weighed between 164 and 165 kg.